-Given the seeming inevitability of a graphite supply crunch, it’s no surprise that investor interest in the metal is rising.
-However, China is the top producer of graphite by a long shot, and it’s not particularly easy — or indeed desirable — to invest in companies mining graphite there.
+However, China is the top producer of graphite by far, and it’s not particularly easy — or desirable — to invest in companies mining graphite there.

-Instead, many investors are looking to North America for graphite investing opportunities, particularly since Tesla Motors’ (NASDAQ:TSLA) announcement that it plans to source the lithium, graphite and cobalt it needs for its gigafactory from companies working on the continent.
-The fact that Tesla recently backed up that statement by signing two lithium supply deals with companies whose projects are in North America has only strengthened interest in the area.
+Many investors are instead looking to North America for graphite opportunities, especially since Tesla’s (NASDAQ:TSLA) announcement that it plans to source the lithium, graphite and cobalt it needs for its Nevada-based gigafactory from companies working on the continent.
+In 2015, Tesla backed up that statement by signing two lithium supply deals with companies whose projects are in North America.

-But while investors are keen to take stakes in North America-focused graphite companies, the fact remains that very few companies are producing graphite there.
-In fact, in 2014 only two North American countries produced any graphite at all — Canada put out 30,000 MT of the metal while Mexico produced just 8,000 MT.
-Meanwhile, the US produced none at all.
+But while investors are keen to take stakes in North America-focused graphite companies, there are very few companies actually producing graphite in the region.
+In fact, in 2017 only two North American countries produced any graphite at all — Canada put out 30,000 MT of the metal, while Mexico produced 4,000 MT.
+The US produced none at all.

-Market watchers are thus understandably wondering whether North American graphite production is set to rise, and in particular whether graphite mining in the US will ever happen.
-On that note, here’s a look at the history of US graphite production and what the country may do in the future.
+For those reasons, market watchers are wondering whether North American graphite production is set to rise, and in particular whether graphite mining in the US will ever happen.
+On that note, here’s a look at the history of US graphite production and what may be next.

-Graphite is deemed a critical material by the US and other countries, and about a century ago it was mined abundantly there, mostly in Alabama.
+Graphite is deemed a critical material by the US, and about a century ago it was mined abundantly in the country, mostly in Alabama.
 A New York Times article states that in 1916 the country produced 10.9 million pounds of crystalline graphite, while in 1917, it put out 2,622 tons of amorphous graphite.

 However, according to a report from the US Geological Survey, graphite mining in the US has long since stagnated.
 In fact, the metal has not been mined in the country since 1990, when United Minerals suspended operations at its graphite mine in Montana.

 As a result, the US now imports all of the graphite it requires.
-In terms of exactly how much the country needs, another US Geological Survey report states that in 2014, 90 US firms consumed 53,200 MT of natural graphite valued at $57.5 million.
+In terms of exactly how much the country needs, another US Geological Survey report states that in 2017, 95 US firms consumed 24,000 tons of natural graphite valued at $42.9 million.

-Total imports for that year stood at 62,400 MT of natural graphite — of that amount, 65 percent was flake and high-purity graphite and 35 percent was amorphous graphite.
-The US’ main sources of graphite for the year were China (45 percent), Mexico (28 percent), Canada (17 percent) and Brazil (6 percent).
-The other 4 percent was derived from various other sources.
+Total imports for that year stood at 50,000 tons of natural graphite — of that amount, 75 percent was flake and high-purity graphite, 24 percent was amorphous graphite and 1 percent was lump and chip graphite.
+The US’ main sources of graphite for the year were China (35 percent), Mexico (31 percent), Canada (17 percent) and Brazil (8 percent).
+The other 9 percent was derived from various other sources.

-The US mainly used that graphite in brake linings, foundry operations, lubricants, refractory applications and steelmaking.
+The US mainly used that graphite in brake linings, foundry operations, lubricants, refractory applications, powdered metals and steelmaking.

-It’s clear that while graphite mining in the US is currently not happening, the country recognizes that it’s something that needs to occur.
-Stay tuned for an overview of Graphite One Resources (TSXV:GPH) and Alabama Graphite (TSXV:ALP), two companies that are currently exploring for graphite in the US.
+It’s clear that while graphite mining in the US is not happening right now, the country recognizes that it’s something that needs to occur.
+Even so, currently there are not very many companies targeting graphite mining in the US.